possen/fothello/README.md

 Strategy
 --------
 Overridable strategy object.
-Currently not working but will have a ManualStrategy which lets players play and Computer player strategy which could have different strategies for playing in the various subclasses.
+It will called with the takeTurn method for each player.

 Nov 12, 2013
 - Paul